 The reformed GCSEs in mathematics, combined science, biology, chemistry, physics and modern foreign languages will be tiered.
 For the higher tier, students will be able to get grades 9–4, with an allowed grade 3.
 This means that students who just miss a grade 4 will be awarded a grade 3.
 For the foundation tier, students will be able to get grades 5–1, so that students who are entered for the foundation tier can still achieve a good pass.
-For the double award in combined science, the higher tier grades will be 9-9 to 4-4 (with an allowed grade 4-3), and the foundation tier grades will be 5-5 to 1-1.
+For the double award in combined science, the higher tier grades will be 9-9 to 4-4, with an allowed grade 4-3 (for June 2018 there will be an allowed grade of 3-3), and the foundation tier grades will be 5-5 to 1-1.
 Since these are linear qualifications, students will have to sit either all foundation tier components or all higher tier components.
 Exam boards will use the overlap questions between tiers to make sure the overlap grades are comparable across tiers.

 There are now more grades available at the top end of the scale, so there will be more differentiation between the most able candidates.
 As a rule of thumb, fewer students will get the new grade 9 than currently get the old A*.
 The new approach (called the ‘tailored approach’) for the top grade will give a grade 9 to approximately 20% of all the GCSE entries that receive grade 7 or above across all subjects, rather than in each subject separately, as has been previously stated.
 The old approach could have been unfair to subjects with a high ability cohort (such as separate sciences), because there would be more students competing for the top grade than in a subject with a typically less able cohort.